webex/webex-android-sdk-example-push-notification-server/README.md

 	});
 	```

-5. The remote party makes a call via Cisco Spark.
+5. The remote party makes a call via Cisco Webex.

-6. Ciso Spark receives the call and triggers the webhook.
+6. Ciso Webex receives the call and triggers the webhook.
 The incoming call event is sent to the target URL, which should be /webhook REST endpoint of this Webhook/Push Notification server.

 7. The Webhook/Push Notification Server looks up the device token from the database by the user Id in the incoming call event, then sends the notification with the device token and incoming call information to the FCM.

 8. The FCM pushs notification to the Android device.

-9. Your Android application [gets the push notification](https://github.com/firebase/quickstart-android/blob/master/messaging/app/src/main/java/com/google/firebase/quickstart/fcm/MyFirebaseMessagingService.java) and uses the SDK API to accept the call from Spark Cloud.
+9. Your Android application [gets the push notification](https://github.com/firebase/quickstart-android/blob/master/messaging/app/src/main/java/com/google/firebase/quickstart/fcm/MyFirebaseMessagingService.java) and uses the SDK API to accept the call from Webex Cloud.

 For more details about Step 1, 2, 7 and 9, please see the following detailed explanation.

-For more details about Step 4 and 6, please see Cisco Spark [Webhooks Explained](https://developer.ciscospark.com/webhooks-explained.html)
+For more details about Step 4 and 6, please see Cisco Webex [Webhooks Explained](https://developer.webex.com/webhooks-explained.html)

 # How to get device token in Android App